Sanjaykumar0072/bharathanatyam-page/README.md

 This Bharatanatyam website is licensed under the MIT License.

 # Copyright
-This Bharatanatyam website is designed and developed by <a href="https://sanjykumar0072.netlify.app/" style="
+This Bharatanatyam website is designed and developed by <a href="https://sanjykumar0072.netlify.app/">Sanjay Kumar</a>
-    text-decoration: none;
-    font-style: oblique;
-    font-family: system-ui;
-    font-weight: 400;
-    font-size: 25px;
-">Sanjay Kumar</a>